 Jane nodded.
 "Tell him to get an unfertilized kwama egg next time.
 Those you can just open up and fry.
 They're pretty good, and cheaper to boot.
 And if he doesn't want the scrib, I'll take it!
 Scribs taste a lot better before they hatch."

-Looking at her own lunch, a loaf of bread and a jug of water, Daria wondered how long she could last before embracing the local cuisine.
+Looking at her own lunch, a loaf of bread and a skin full of lukewarm water boiled last evening, Daria wondered how long she could last before embracing the local cuisine.
 She chided herself for being so myopic.
 Weirdness was only a matter of perspective.
 There was nothing intrinsically normal about eating steak and potatoes.
 She just wished Dunmer cuisine didn't smell so unwholesome.

 Unwholesome to her, she reminded herself.

 She glanced around the courtyard.
-Ten squarish adobe structures, the surfaces smoothed out in the stately Hlaalu manner, surrounded by a wall made of the same.
-Seven of them used for instruction, one for administration, one for storage, and one for a privy.
-All of the students present that day were gathered outside, huddled together in their little cliques.
-Outlanders gathered with outlanders, and Dunmer stayed with their own, with one notable exception: Quinn was still with that same crowd.
+Ten squarish adobe structures, the surfaces smoothed out in the stately Hlaalu manner, crammed together in an enclosure and surrounded by a wall made of the same.
+Six buildings for instruction, one for a library, one for administration, one for storage, and one for a privy.
+All of the students present that day huddled together in their little cliques.
+Outlanders gathered with outlanders and native Dunmer stayed with their own, with one notable exception: Quinn was still with that same crowd.
 The leader, Synda, listened as Quinn chattered on about the latest sartorial irrelevance.
 The hackles on Daria's neck rose.

 "What do you know about Synda?"
 Daria asked.